 Riepen also started the Boston Phoenix, the city’s alternative newspaper.
 “It would be the equivalent if Bill Graham in New York had owned the Fillmore, the Village Voice and WNEW,” Lichtenstein says.

 In addition to the music, WBCN captured the countercultural mood of Boston and the country in its news reporting — Lichtenstein’s first assignment was to cover a Black Panther protest outside a police station.
 And listeners heard it all from a strong signal on top of Boston’s tallest building, which sent the broadcast into four states.

-The station served as an electronic equivalent to the underground newspapers of the day, says Danny Schecter, a media critic and TV producer who served as WBCN’s “News Dissector” during the ’70s.
+The station served as an electronic equivalent to the underground newspapers of the day, says Danny Schechter, a media critic and TV producer who served as WBCN’s “News Dissector” during the ’70s.
 “For many people in Boston, WBCN was the voice of the real America,” he says.